flightphp/docs/content/en/learn/templates.md

 Flight provides some basic templating functionality by default.

-If you need more complex templating needs, you can visit the [Latte](/awesome-plugins/latte) page.
+If you need more complex templating needs, see the Smarty and Latte examples in the [Custom Views](#custom-views) section.

 To display a view template call the `render` method with the name of the template file and optional template data: